sphinx-doc/sphinx/doc/rest.rst

 reStructuredText Primer
 =======================

-This section is a brief introduction to reStructuredText (reST) concepts and syntax, intended to provide authors with enough information to author documents productively.
+This section is a brief introduction to reStructuredText (reST) concepts, syntax and conventions, intended to provide authors with enough information to author documents productively.
 Since reST was designed to be a simple, unobtrusive markup language, this will not take too long.

 .. seealso::